jpscripter/JPScripter.github.io/Resume.md

 ## Work History

-### Application Systems Enginer (July 2018 - Present)
+### Application Systems Engineer (Wells Fargo) (July 2018 - Present)

-* Collaberated with and Automation the Windows as a Service (WaaS) Process for one of the world's largest banks.
+* Collaborated with and Automation the Windows as a Service (WaaS) Process for one of the world's largest banks.

 * Write a powershell module that would allow for impersonation and credential management of Group Managed Service Accounts by retrieving the password and creating credential objects.
-This enabled the use of GMSA accounts where they are not natively supported such as Service Manager Autmation (SMA).
+This enabled the use of GMSA accounts where they are not natively supported such as Service Manager Automation (SMA).

-* Created an application that would data mine several data sources and
+* Wave planning and coordination

+* wave tooling blazor, self-service, centralize data

+* Team member mentoring, peer programming, and

 ### Contractor / SCCM Architect / Automation Engineer (TEK Systems) (July 2015 - July 2018)